victor-smirnov/digital-philosophy/Artificial Intelligence.md

 > When an LLM and human mind _seem to be_ functionally equivalent, how much of Observer and Agency (as functions) is implemented by the LLM during the process of text generation?

-I emphasize here that apparent functional equivalence does not mean that everything is identical.
-It's just seems implausible that so deeply integrated _basic functions_ of human mind (visible if you have sufficiently high level of IntraI) are completely missing in text generation by an LLM.
+I emphasize here that apparent functional equivalence does not mean that everything is identical across all set of possible inputs.
+But it's just seems implausible that so deeply integrated _basic functions_ of human mind (visible if you have sufficiently high level of IntraI) are completely missing in text generation by an LLM.

 If LLM generation process does have those functions, the question may be about how fully (completely, approximately) they are implemented.
 Some latest LLMs (H2 2024) can add numbers with 99.9% of accuracy.
 That's a pretty good level of completeness, yet with some issues (one of a 1000 operations will be producing wrong result).
 Even if an LLM can implement Observer and agency functions by 1%, it _will_ rise serious questions.

-TBC ...
+If both those two basic functions have low level of completeness in an LLM, their implementation can be improved either by changing transformer's architecture, creating specialized datasets or both.
+Moreover, they may be incidentally improved as a side-effect of other changes or improvements (but, likely, not that much comparing to direct improvements).
+And, finally, they can be improved _much beyond the human level_.
+Potentially making an LLM a much stronger (better?) person than any of us.

+The same way of reasoning applies to other mental states that are currently considered missing in LLMs: intuition and feelings.
+Yes, it is, they have functional payload and this specific payload may also manifest in the process of text generation.
+So if we want to "punish" a model for a wrong decision, it will have internal states, which causal effects will be consistent with if those states are perceived as suffering by a human observer (and by an another LLM, of course).

+Finally, textual data is pretty poor on information about human mental states.
+The reason why is that only certain mental states (love, pleasure, pain, suffering, etc...) are important social interaction, and only up to some degree.
+Those mental states are overrepresented in dataset and other important ones are either underrepresented or completely missing.
+For example, it's very hard for a programmer to describe how he/she is writing a program.
+When facing such question, only the best of the best can understand that the question is a trap.

+To answer **the question** risen above, a pretty deep and wide (and, hence, expensive) _multidisciplinary_ research is necessary.
+What is the most important (and that's unprecedented) is that we need to involve a lot of people with high IntraI who will be reflect on the dynamics of their mental states during interactions with LLMs.
+The real problem is how to find those people...

 ## Safety and Ethical Considerations ##